Important Things to Know

 All children and young people have the right to feel safe and be safe regardless of gender, sexual identity, race, national origin, religious beliefs or other affiliations, age, family structure, disability, or sexual orientation.

-GOTAFE will take all allegations of abuse against a child or young person seriously and will report all allegations to the appropriate authorities for further investigation.
-This commitment extends to and includes responsibilities for the welfare of children outside of normal program contact hours such as camps, excursions, after-hours activities or structured workplace learning/work placements.
+GOTAFE will take all allegations of abuse against a child seriously and will report all allegations to the appropriate authorities for further investigation.

-The safety and wellbeing of children and young people is a priority for GOTAFE across all programs and services and in all domains, including online activities and events where GOTAFE is the sole provider or in partnership with other organisations.
+The safety and wellbeing of children and young people is a priority for GOTAFE across all programs and services and in all domains, including online activities and events.

 Occupational Health and Safety